-Our clean tech industry has grown to be one of the most vibrant clean tech clusters in North America, generating $1.7 billion in revenues annually, primarily from exports.
+B.C.'s clean tech industry has grown to be one of the most vibrant clean tech clusters in North America, comprised of more than 270 companies.
 British Columbia specializes in green power generation, energy efficiency, transportation, and industrial processes that create green benefits.

-The United States is a global leader in green tech and the clean economy, with significant growth opportunities for companies in renewable energy, wastewater management, clean transportation, and green building, among others.
-All of the Pacific Northwest U.S. states are committed to carbon emission reductions and the exploration of renewable energies to meet their respective mandates.
+The United States is a global leader in green tech and the clean economy, with significant growth opportunities for companies in renewable energy, wastewater management, clean transportation and green building, among others.
+The United States also ranks among the world’s top countries in clean tech investments, patents, renewable energy generation and electric vehicle (EV) adoption.
+All of the Pacific Northwest states are committed to carbon emission reductions and the exploration of renewable energies to meet their respective mandates.

-Our green economy companies have strengths in many of the key clean tech sub-sectors that are currently relevant to the U.S. Pacific Northwest.
+B.C.’s green economy companies have strengths in many of the key clean tech subsectors that are currently relevant to the U.S. Pacific Northwest.
 This creates significant business opportunities for increased clean tech exports.
-The North American Free Trade Agreement ensures access for our exporters to these American markets.

 Learn more about British Columbia’s export opportunities in the United States.